 Paper check or e-check payments that are returned for insufficient funds will result in a fine of $25.00 and a hold being placed onto the respective student’s account.
 This hold will prevent the student from registering for classes or requesting official transcripts.
 Unofficial transcripts can still be viewed in PAWS.

-E-check payments that are returned because the system cannot locate the bank account (this means the account and/or routing number were incorrect entered when making the payment in Paws) will have a fine of $10.00 and a hold placed onto the respective student’s account.
+E-check payments that are returned because the system cannot locate the bank account (this means the account and/or routing number were incorrectly entered when making the payment in Paws) will have a fine of $10.00 and a hold placed onto the respective student’s account.
 This hold will prevent the student from registering for classes or requesting official transcripts.
 Unofficial transcripts can still be viewed in PAWS.

 Students with past due balances for the semester/session, above a pre-determined threshold, after the end of Add/Drop week may be subjected to deregistration.
 All students in danger of being dropped from their course schedule will be notified via email.
 It is the student’s responsibility to check his or her TCNJ email account regularly.